 - You put on your turning signal too late, it was dim, or you didn’t use it at all

-- Your vehicle had poor maintenance (such as headlights that were dim or brake lights that weren’t working properly)
+- Your vehicle had poor maintenance (such as headlights that were dim or brake lights that weren’t working properly leading to a rear-end collision)

 - You did not obey traffic signs or signals